swymbnsl/React-Express-Auth-Demo/README.md

 ## And what about JWT based auth?

-JWT based auth is another widely imple### Did it help you? mented auth method.
+JWT based auth is another widely implemented auth method.
 It's a stateless auth method, meaning we don't need to store the session in database

 I might cover that one later.